AMR-Platform/LiDAR_Interface/reader2.0/README.md

 **"Getting readings at 15m when blocking with hand"**
 - This is normal behavior - weak reflections from your hand
-- The improved filtering now rejects these (RSSI > 20-35 depending on mode)
+- The improved filtering now rejects these with RSSI thresholds calibrated for LV3 hardware filtering
 - Use `lidar_visualizer` for best filtering with multi-sample validation
+- If still seeing issues, consider increasing lidar's hardware filter level to LV4 or LV5

 **Permission denied**
 - Run with `sudo` for UDP port access: `sudo ./lidar_reader`